CCRS-EO4CE-WP10/TreeCRowNN/README.md

         target : float (default 0.2)
-            Value identifying data split (train, test, val) E.G. A value of 0.2 represents a split (percentage) of 60/20/20 patch_size : int (default 128)
+            Value identifying data split (train, test, val) E.G. A value of 0.2 represents a split (percentage) of 60/20/20 tile_size : int (default 128)
             Value identifying the desired dimensions of extracted tiles Enter value of -1 to randomly generate patch_size between 64-128pix padding : int (default 0)
-            Value 0-32 identifying the desired amount of zero padding to be added to tiles Enter value of -1 to use random integer generator (0-32) E.G. A padding value of 14 should be used when patch_size==100 to generate tiles of 128p x 128p
+            Value 0-32 identifying the desired amount of zero padding to be added to tiles Enter value of -1 to use random integer generator (0-32) E.G. A padding value of 14 should be used when tile_size==100 to generate tiles of 128p x 128p

         Returns
         -------